There has apparently only ever been one Grand Prix held on September 19 over the decades - and it was one that didn't even go the full distance.

 That didn't stop Stewart going all-out despite the terrible weather, and he was in the lead when the organisers finally decided to call it a day.

-It was the first time that a F1 Grand Prix had ever been red-flagged.
+It was the first time that a F1 Grand Prix was red-flagged.
 The race was not restarted, and Stewart was declared the winner by 38.2s over Peterson.

 American driver Mark Donohue (seen here above) took the remaining podium position, driving an immaculately prepared Penske-entered McLaren M19A.

 It was Donohue's first and single podium and his first ever championship points.
-It was also the first time that McLaren clinched fastest lap honours in a Grand Prix, although the 1:43.5s milestone had been posted by fellow Denny Hulme.
+It was also the first time that McLaren clinched fastest lap honours in a Grand Prix, although the 1:43.5s milestone had been posted by team papaya's Denny Hulme.